 - Consider traveling on scenic back roads to avoid traffic.

-- During summer months, use the air conditioner, and roll up your windows.
+- During the summer months, use the air conditioner, and roll up your windows.

 - If you’re traveling to an area with known allergens, time your trip to avoid peak season.